MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-arm-template.md

 12. Go to your new site.
 If you set `siteName` to `armpipelinetestsite`, the site is located at `https://armpipelinetestsite.azurewebsites.net/`.

 13. Verify that the resource deployed.
-Go to the `ARMPipelinesLAMP-rg` resource group in the Azure portal and verify that you see an App Service, App Service Plan, and Azure Database for MySQL server.
+Go to the `ARMPipelinesLAMP-rg` resource group in the Azure portal and verify that you see  App Service, App Service Plan, and Azure Database for MySQL server resources.

 :::image type="content" source="media/arm-resources-portal.png" alt-text="ARM resources in the Azure Portal":::